 - You want the official SDK that Polymarket maintains and tests against their API

-- Your project only interacts with the CLOB (order book, orders, positions)
+- Your project only interacts with the CLOB (order book, orders, balances)

 Use polymarket-apis when: